swcarpentry/r-novice-gapminder/01-rstudio-intro.md

 > * Introduction to package management
 >

+## Motivation

+Science is a multi-step process: once you've designed an experiment and collected data, the real fun begins!
+This lesson will teach you how to start this process using R and RStudio.
+We will begin with raw data, perform exploratory analyses, and learn how to plot results graphically.
+This example starts with the `data/gapminder-FiveYearData.csv` dataset containing population information for many countries through time.
+Can you read the data into R?
+Can you plot the population for Senegal?
+Can you calculate the average income for countries on continent of Asia?
+By the end of these lessons you will be able to do things like plot the populations for all of these countries in under a minute!

 ## Introduction to RStudio

 Welcome to the R portion of the Software Carpentry workshop.